Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 toc: true
 ---
 Huazhong Univeristy of Science and Technology
-## From Beginners to Master in Virtual Instruments
+### From Beginners to Master in Virtual Instruments (LabVIEW, Signal Processing, and DAQ)
 * Fall 2011 and Spring 2012

-# ELEC192 Mathematics B for Electrical Engineers
-* Semester 2, 2018 - present
-* Year 1

-# ELEC340 Final Year Project
-* 2018 - present
-* Year 3
-* Please click [here](/teaching-fyp/){:target="_blank"} for the final year projects that I am supervising and have supervised.
+### Class Adviser
+* Setp.
+2013 - Jul.
+2016, Class 1301, Naval Architecture and Ocean Enginerring

 Texas A&M Univeristy, College Station
 ### Students Mentored (Co-supervision with Dr. Skelton)